discoverydev/my-boxen.old/README.md

 ./run_after_boxen.sh
 ```

 At the end of this script an android device will pop up.
-If not something went wrong.
-In this emulated device you will need to execute some step manually:
+Within this emulated device you will need to execute some step manually:
 * accept any license agreement / startup dialogs
 * press Ok on first time android help screens
 * go into Settings > Security and set the Screen Lock to none (needed for automated tests)